canjs/canjs/docs/can-guides/experiment/chat/chat.md

 This step sets up a form to create a `Message` on the server.
 Notice that the new `Message` automatically appears in the list of messages.
-This is because [can-connect/can/super-map/super-map] ads the [can-connect/real-time/real-time] behavior.
-The [can-connect/real-time/real-time] behavior automatically will inserted newly created messages into lists that they belong within.
+This is because [can-connect/can/super-map/super-map] adds the [can-connect/real-time/real-time] behavior.
+The [can-connect/real-time/real-time] behavior automatically inserts newly created messages into lists that they belong within.
 This is one of CanJS's best features - automatic list management.

 > __Key take away:__ CanJS will add, remove, and update lists for you automatically.